CamCove-Crichton/Whiskey-d_Away/README.md

 - Created a url for the index.html template as home and included the home app urls in the project level urls
 - In the project level settings file, I updated the directories in the templates dictionary, as well as added the home app to the list of installed apps
 - Added the basic setup/layout for the index.html page as the home template
+- Continued working on the structure of the base.html template by adding some styling and structure to the header utilising Bootstrap

 ### Future Developments